 © All Rights Reserved Utrecht

-Taroudant is a city in the central southern part of Morocco, several hours south of Marrakech and not far east of Agadir, and has around 75,000 inhabitants.
+Taroudant is a city in the central southern part of Morocco, 5 hours drive south of Marrakech and not far east of Agadir, and has around 75,000 inhabitants.
 It is often overlooked as a destination among travellers, but still the city has a great centre with old walls and a nice but small medina with souqs where prices are generally much lower compared to the more touristic cities to the north.

 © All Rights Reserved Utrecht